 Strategic Beta for Funds & ETFs

-A value of 1 indicates that the fund tracks a benchmark but blurs the line between passive and active investing by using a different method than market-capitalization-weighting.
+A value of 1 indicates that the fund tracks a benchmark but blurs the line between passive and active investing by using a method other than market-capitalization weighting.

 Related Articles: Finding Great Stocks With Stock Rover